po1sigala/live/01-Class-Content/03-JavaScript/01-Activities/16-Stu_Functions/README.md

 How can we use parameters to give a name to the two values that we want to evaluate with the function?

+How can we use the function expression in `sample.js` to help write our own function expression?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge: